Elkesley: Toponymy

 Elkesley seems to contain the Old English personal name, Ealac, + lēah (Old English) a forest, wood, glade, clearing; (later) a pasture, meadow., so 'Ealac's wood/clearing'.

+Geography

+Th bypass was started from around early February 1936, being 80 ft wide, with two carriageways.
+In 1936, the route was merely referred to as the 'Worksop-Lincoln road' (A57).
+The bypass would eliminate five dangerous bends.
+The former A57 road was only 13ft wide.
+Construction of the A57 bypass would take nine months, being funded by the national Road Fund.
+The Elkesley stretch was improved as it was viewed as a 'dangerous road'.

+There would be a 1,300 yards extension to the east, with a bridge over the River Poulter, with the largest span being 80 yards wide.
+The extension would take 15 months, as it included a bridge.
+The bypass was completed by mid-September 1937.
+By early 1958 this had become the main north-south route, as part of the new Retford bypass via Apleyhead.

+A Happy Eater opened on the northbound carriageway on 4 July 1985, which had a table licence; it had closed by 1996, and was raided by Nottinghamshire Police Vice Squad on 14 May 1998.

 A1 road

 Elkesley is highly unusual in that it is only accessible by a dual carriageway, the A1 road.
 The residents have been campaigning for a bridge for over twenty years.

 The Highways Agency (HA) has acknowledged that access to and from the village is difficult and implemented a temporary speed limit of 50 mph in the 1990s.
 The HA started a consultation in 2005, with an exhibition held at Elkesley village hall in February 2008.
 A Public Inquiry was planned for 2010 but postponed pending the outcome of the Spending Review.

 In 2013, construction began on a bridge connecting Elkesley to the A1 road.
 It opened in mid-late 2015.